alwint3r/reverse-zig-espressif-bootstrap/README.md

 └── zig
 ```

-Then, we used the `ReleaseSafe` build mode.
+We used the `ReleaseSafe` build mode to include runtime safety checks in the produced Zig toolchain.
-By definition, that mode ensures that whatever executable produced by the Zig toolchain has runtime safety checks.
-One interesting flag is the `-Dllvm-has-xtensa`, it enables the LLVM target for Zig.

-Long story short, the compilation failed at linking step.
-The error message said that it missed the following symbols and where it was referenced
+Then we enable the Xtensa target in Zig by providing the `-Dllvm-has-xtensa` argument.

+#### Missing LLVM Xtensa Libraries in Zig

+The build process failed at the linking step with the following missing symbols:
 ```
 error: undefined symbol: _LLVMInitializeXtensaAsmParser
     note: referenced by out/aarch64-macos-apple_m3/lib/liblldELF.a(Driver.cpp.o):__ZN4llvm23InitializeAllAsmParsersEv